Homes for Ukraine scheme - information for council tenants

 How to make an offer

 Hertfordshire County Council is coordinating all support efforts for Ukrainian refugees across the county.
 You must be prepared to offer a home for at least six months.
 If you would like to do this, but don't already have a Ukrainian family member who wishes to come to the UK, your first step would be to record your interest on the Government website.

 Once you have recorded your interest, you will receive an email from Hertfordshire County Council explaining the next steps.

 Everyone in Dacorum who has recorded their interest in the Homes for Ukraine scheme will be contacted by our Private Sector Housing Team.
 This is to make sure that the accommodation you are offering is suitable for the number of people you will be hosting, is warm and free from any hazards.
 If you are offering accommodation to young children or anyone with a disability, there will be additional checks to ensure their safety, particularly if your home has a pond or greenhouse in the garden.

 If you are one of our tenants, our tenancy team will check your tenancy record to make sure that there are no serious issues such as anti-social behaviour, or a safeguarding concern.
 In addition, all hosts and refugees must give their consent for a standard Disclosure and Barring Service (DBS) check.

 If you have other questions about the scheme, please visit the Government's website.

-You should not contact our Housing service for information about Homes for Ukraine.
+Important: You should not contact our Housing service for information about Homes for Ukraine.
 Hertfordshire County Council is leading this scheme.

 What happens next?